susiemartin/G6PD_deficiency/README.md

 The UK Biobank data stored on DNAnexus used for this analysis was in a project created on March 1st 2024 (total N=502,185).
 Tables showing which UK Biobank fields were extracted using the DNAnexus 'Table Exporter' tool into each of the .csv files read into the R scripts are given and denoted as 'UKB_table_exporter_NameOfCsvFile.xlsx'.

-EHR code lists for all conditions to be used in analysis are given in read, ICD, OPCS and SNOMED format, as well as self-reported definitions from the UK Biobank 20002/20003 variable fields.
+EHR code lists for all conditions to be used in analysis are given in read, ICD and SNOMED format, as well as self-reported definitions from the UK Biobank 20002/20003 variable fields.

 R scripts to be used with UK Biobank data on DNAnexus.
 Scripts are split in data prep (step*.R) and reseach question analysis (Research_Question*.R).